-If you've been refused a place at a school which you ranked higher in your application than the school offered, then your child’s name will be placed on a waiting list.
+If you have been refused a place at a school which you ranked higher in your application than the school offered, then your child’s name will be placed on a waiting list.

-To check your child’s current position on the waiting list of any Essex primary school for Reception or Year 3 (where held) for September 2017, or a secondary school for Year 7 for September 2017, you will need your child's Essex student ID number to hand.
+To check your child’s current position on the waiting list of any Essex secondary school for Year 7 for September 2018, you will need your child's Essex student ID number to hand.
 This can be found as 'Student ID' in the top right of the letter you received about your application from Essex County Council.

-If your council tax is payable to another authority e.g. Redbridge, Hertfordshire, Havering, Southend-on-Sea or Thurrock please call 0345 603 2200 to obtain your child’s Essex student ID.
+If your council tax is payable to another authority e.g. Redbridge, Hertfordshire Havering, Southend-on-Sea, Thurrock please call 0345 603 2200 to obtain your child’s Essex student ID.

-If you applied for a school that's outside the Essex County Council area please contact the relevant local authority for further information about checking waiting list positions for your child.
+If you applied for a school that is outside the Essex County Council area please contact the relevant local authority for further information about checking waiting list positions for your child.

-You'll be notified in writing if an offer is made from a waiting list.
-You won't be telephoned to be offered a school.
+You will be notified in writing if an offer is made from a waiting list.
+You will not be telephoned to be offered a school.

-For example, you applied for four schools, in order of preference – A, B, C, D.
+For example, you applied for 4 schools, in order of preference – A, B, C, D.